MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationcore/nf-uiautomationcore-iproxyproviderwineventhandler-respondtowinevent.md

 Type: <b><a href="https://docs.microsoft.com/windows/desktop/WinProg/windows-data-types">DWORD</a></b>

-The identifier of the incoming <a href="https://docs.microsoft.com/windows/desktop/WinAuto/winevents-collision169">WinEvent</a>.
+The identifier of the incoming WinEvent.
 For a list of WinEvent IDs, see <a href="https://docs.microsoft.com/windows/desktop/WinAuto/event-constants">Event Constants</a>.

 ### -param hwnd [in]